-My theory is that as companies such as Spotify continue to invest in the podcast space, they’ll hire music supervisors/editors for their original content like Netflix has.
-If they haven’t already.
+My theory is that as companies such as Spotify continue to invest in the podcast space, they’ll hire music supervisors and editors for their original content like Netflix has, if they haven’t already.

 Also, make sure you have your music ready to be formatted for the type of podcasts you’re reaching out to.
 We cover that in greater detail below.

 If you’re a musician and have a friend who runs a podcast, there’s a big chance you’ll be asked to lend your music.
 They may or may not have a budget to pay you.
 There are several ways to look at this situation—as simply doing a friend a favor, gaining exposure, building a relationship with their network, etc. Just make sure the show aligns with your values.

 When someone wants to use your music but can’t pay for it, consider a trade.
 Maybe they have some gear they could lend you for recording, consult on engineering, or mix some of your tracks.
 Trades are a great way to get your music to more ears without devaluing it.

 If you have a label or publisher, you’ll likely need to get the rights cleared for a favor or trade by whoever owns them per your publishing deal.

 Sample and music libraries